Graduation

 You can apply for graduation if you have done the following:

-- Met with your academic advisor or counselor and determined that you will complete all the coursework required for your degree or certificate this semester or next semester.
+- Met with your academic advisor and determined that you will complete all the coursework required for your credential this semester.
+Please apply for the semester you will actually graduate, not when you plan to walk or participate in the graduation ceremony.

 How do I apply for graduation and what happens after I apply?

-Submit a completed Graduation Application online by the deadline posted on PVCC’s Web site.
-Applying online accomplishes three important tasks:
+Submit a completed Graduation Application online by the deadline posted for each semester.